luis-orantes/doc-dev-notes/notes/english/mobile/android/install/mac/README.md

 In Android Studio go to `tools->Device manager` and click on `Device`.

-In the just opened right side Select `phone->Galaxy Nexus`(720x1280)
+In the just opened right side Select `phone->Galaxy Nexus`(720x1280) and click in next select the API 33 image and name the AVD `13api33`.